Remote experience research

 - Contextual interview: You could do contextual interviews by video calls.
 For example, have a video call with people while they’re commuting, shopping or working.

 - Co-creative workshops: Co-creating personas, journey maps, system maps with your stakeholders, participants are still do-able online (for example with Miro, Mural or LucidChart).
-And the importance of customer experience and customer-centric organization is highly demanded at this time – as we wrote about it here.
+And the importance of customer experience and customer-centric organization is highly demanded at this time.

 - In-depth interviews: With accurate preparation, in-depth interviews conducted by video calls might be one of the most beneficial methods in your remote research.